German government response to the COVID-19 pandemic: Protective equipment

 By August 2020, Spahn wanted to give away 250 million masks, because there were too many.
+On 19 January 2023, an administrative court in Cologne ruled that the health ministry had to disclose its files from 2020 relating to the measure.

-On 19January 2023, an administrative court in Cologne ruled that the health ministry had to disclose its files from 2020 relating to the measure.
+In June 2025, a confidential report by special investigator Margarethe Sudhof, parts of which were seen by media, strengthened accusations leveled previously against Spahn that the logistics firm which had been tasked with distributing the masks in the early stage of the pandemic had been chosen without competitive bidding.
+The logistics firm had ultimately been unable to deal with the amount of masks provided.

 In late March 2020, Stephan Pusch, the District Administrator of Heinsberg, asked the Chinese president for help with protective equipment, because the reserve of masks and protective gowns would last only a few more days.
 Hospitals and doctors urged the government again to address the lack of masks and other protection gear.
 Berlin received 8000 masks from the nation's central provisioning, which would mean only one mask for every doctor's practice.
 Of the ten million masks promised by health minister Spahn, only 150,000 had arrived.

 A delivery of 6 million protective masks of type FFP2 ordered by German customs authorities did not arrive in Germany on 20 March 2020 as scheduled.
 They were reported missing at a Kenyan airport; it was unclear why they had been in Kenya.
 10 million protective masks had been ordered by the central provisioning altogether.
 The lack of protective equipment, especially of face masks and disinfectants, led hospitals to re-use disposable masks.
 Undertakers requested protective equipment and raising their status to being relevant for the system to get priority access to protective gear.
 Most dentists practices did not have FFP2 masks and some considered closing their practices.